coleifer/peewee/docs/peewee/querying.rst

 operation can be slow for complex graphs.
 For example, if we were selecting a list of tweets along with the username and avatar of the tweet's author, Peewee would have to create two objects for each row (a tweet and a user).
-In addition to the above row-types, there is a fourth method :py:meth:`~BaseQuery.objects` which will return the rows as model instances, but will not attempt to resolve the model graph.
+In addition to the above row-types, there is a fourth method :meth:`~BaseQuery.objects` which will return the rows as model instances, but will not attempt to resolve the model graph.